bmannakee/caller_paper/paper.md

 - There are two main tracks in variant calling.
     - Heuristic filters
     - Statistical models of sequencing error
-- We focus here solely on a model of sequencing error.
+- We focus here on a model of mutation probability, including but not limited to sequencing error.
 - Many types of callers, all assume there is no biological preference for mutation at a given site.
 Any site specific estimates are site specific sequencing/alignment error models[@Xu2018].
 - Mutect2, FreeBayes and others are haplotype based callers
 - Callers with site specific variant probabilities generate them either from other samples or through deep sequencing (deepSNV,EBCall,LoLoPicker).
 They are essentially generating a site specific sequencing error model, not a site specific probability of mutation